Articles & Reviews

 CL: What are your aspirations for the film?

 CONNOP: I’d really like people to see it and be inspired by it.
-I want the film to apply to people in all different types of sex relationships, not just couples.
+I want the film to apply to people in all different types of sexual relationships, not just couples.
 I believe it contains fundamental concepts that can radically alter your perspective on sex.
-Sex today is so performance pressured, and I hope the film can counter act that by showing ways to improve sexuality, not performance.
+Sex today is so performance-pressured.
+And I hope the film can counteract that by showing ways to improve sexuality, not performance.
 I tried to cover lots of different aspects of sacred sex that people may want to pursue in more depth.
 I wasn’t attempting to be an authority on Tantra, I’ve simply presented ways people have found to help them improve their sexuality which are based on ancient Tantric arts.

 Star on a Mission